ngthanhtrung23/VOJ/README.md

 # EXTRACTOR INSTRUCTION
 1. Place your statements into `statement` folder
+2. Run `pip3 install unidecode`
-2. Run `python subsectionsExtractor.py` to extract information about statements based on subsections
+3. Run `python3 subsectionsExtractor.py` to extract information about statements based on subsections
-3. Run `python statementExtractor.py` to extract statements into parts Extracted statements are saved in `extracted` folder.
+4. Run `python3 statementExtractor.py` to extract statements into parts
+Extracted statements are saved in `extracted` folder.
 Each statement would be broken into 4 parts: `statement.tex`, `input.tex`, `output.tex`, `notes.tex`, the same format as Codeforces Polygon